seng438-winter-2022/seng438-a4-redwanine/Assignment4-ReportTemplate.md

 # Analysis drawn on the effectiveness of each of the test classes

 The effectiveness of the updated test suite for the DataUtilities class is high, as we managed to reach a mutation coverage of 88%.
 This signifies that majority of the mutations have been killed.
-For Range class we managed to reach a mutation coverage of 63%, which is below what we expected.
+For Range class we managed to reach a mutation coverage of 72%, which is also very high, signifying that our test cases are effective.
 We did not manage to reach 100% mutation coverage for various reasons, one of which is the presence of stillborn and equivalent mutants.

 # A discussion on the effect of equivalent mutants on mutation score accuracy including a discussion on how equivalent mutants could be detected